texdiaz/curriculum/03-javascript/1. Basic programming and devtools/4.1 Loops (forwhile), Data types [Arrays]/homework/README.md

 ### Exercise 3 - Sum all content of an array

-Write a Java program to sum values of an array.
+Write a program to sum values of an array.

 ### Exercise 4 - Average

-Write a Java program to calculate the average value of array elements.
+Write program to calculate the average value of array elements.

 ### Exercise 5 - Remove

-Write a Java program to remove a specific element from an array.
+Write a program to remove a specific element from an array.

 ### Exercie 6 find values

-Write a Java program to find the maximum and minimum value of an array
+Write a program to find the maximum and minimum value of an array